 Instant emotional healing

 Emotions heal with time.
-Some pain runs deep and takes longer to heal.
+Some pain runs deep and take longer to heal.
 Emotions are not something you can simply choose to control.

 Restoring the same relationship